massimocaprinali/cloud-foundry-public/app_mng.md

 ```
 ibmcloud cf ssh -N -T -L 9229:127.0.0.1:9229 <appName>
 ```
-{: codeblock}
+{: pre}

 Get the startup log for the application by using the following command.
 ```
 ibmcloud cf logs <appName> --recent
 ```
-{: codeblock}
+{: pre}

 If the *inspector* utility is active, the log contains messages similar to the following:
 ```
  ...
 You will need a SSH tunnel for port 9229 to be able to use the Chrome DevTools to remotely debug your app
  ...
 Starting app with 'node --inspect=9229  app.js '
 ```
-{: codeblock}

 Use an up-to-date version of the Google Chrome web browser to browse to `chrome://inspect`.
-From this URL, you see your app listed along with a link to your applictation files such as `file://home/vcap/app/app.js`., then select **inspect** to access the inspect interface.
+From this URL, you see your app listed along with a link to your application files, such as `file://home/vcap/app/app.js`, then select **inspect** to access the inspect interface.